About MHHS

 • Vector Control and Health Quarantine Unit

-The Division of Oral Health is dedicated to improving the oral health and overall well-being of the people of Palau through a combination of clinical care, community outreach, and school-based prevention programs.
+The Division of Oral Health is dedicated to improve the oral health and well-being of the people of Palau, through a combination of clinical care, community outreach, and school-based prevention programs.

-• Clinical Dentistry at the hospital-based Dental Clinic Unit, providing routine and specialized dental treatments.
+• Clinical Dentistry at the Belau National Hospital’s Dental Clinic Unit, providing routine and specialized dental treatment.

-• Community Services Unit, which conducts outreach and education campaigns to raise awareness about oral hygiene and prevent dental diseases.
+• Community Service Unit, conducting outreach and education campaigns to raise awareness about oral hygiene and prevent dental disease.

-• Administrative Support Services, ensuring smooth coordination, planning, and delivery of dental programs and services.
+• Administrative Support Services, ensuring smooth coordination, planning, and delivery of dental services.

 Community Health Centers (CHCs):